eemonte/Cyclistic_bike_share/README.md

 - check the consistency between *start_station_name* and *start_station_id*
 - check the consistency between *end_station_name* and *end_station_id*
 - drop irrelevant columns: *start_lat*, *start_lng*, *end_lat*, *end_lng*

+## Step 4: Analyze

+***Note:*** For more details of this part, check this Notebook at __[here](p2_data_analysis_visualization.ipynb)__

+#### After cleaning the original datasets, I store them on:
+- Google Drive
+- locally on my computer

+#### Then, I concatenated these datasets into one dataset named *btrips*, and divide this dataframe into two sub-dataframes:
+- ***m_btrips*** for members
+- ***c_btrips*** for casual riders

+#### Next, I perform these analysis using these two sub-dataframes:
+- calculate the amount of members vs. casual riders have used Cyclistic bikes
+- calculate the amount of members vs. casual riders used Cyclistic bikes by months
+- discover the type of bikes members vs. casual riders perfer
+- calculate the length of bike rides members vs. casual riders use
+- discover which day in a week that members vs. casual riders start their bike rides
+- calculate the average length of bike rides members vs. casual riders use based on days in a week
+- discover the top 5 bike stations members vs. casual riders visited most frequently to start their bike rides

+#### Finally, I identify these trends of how members and casual riders use Cyclistic bikes differently:
+- 41% Cyclistic users are casual riders.
+- The amount of Cyclistic bikes used by members and casual riders has been declining between August to January.
+- 82% casual riders have used docked bikes.
+- For bike rides within 12 hours, the amount of casual riders are more than members; For bike rides more than 12 hours, the amount of members are significantly more than casual riders.
+- On weekdays, the amount of members use Cyclistic bikes are significantly more than casual riders, however, the amount gap is less wide on weekends.
+- The average length of bike rides of casual riders is less than 20 minutes; Meanwhile, the average length of bike rides of members is over 40 minutes.
+- The top 5 bike stations casual riders start their bike rides are different from the top 5 stations members usually start their bike rides.

+## Step 5: Share

+***Note:*** For more details of this part, check this PowerPoint at __[here](p3_presentation.pdf)__

+#### Based on my analysis, I summarize that annaul members and casual riders use Cyclistic bikes differently via:
+- seasons
+- bike types
+- bike ride lengths
+- weekdays vs. weekends
+- bike stations

+## Step 6: Act

+***Note:*** For more details of this part, check this PowerPoint at __[here](p3_presentation.pdf)__

+#### The final conclusion based on my analysis:
+> From April 2020 to March 2021, 41% of Cyclistic bike users were casual riders.
+Therefore, it is essential for Cyclistic to design marketing strategies targeted at maximally converting casual riders into annual members.

+#### Therefore, I generate 3 recommendations for the Marketing Team:
+1. Offer fare discounts to casual riders using Cyclistic bikes shorter than 12 hours for each ride and/or on weekends.
+1. Design promotions specifically targeted at casual riders between February to July.
+1. Launch digital and non-digital ads at the 5 bike stations that casual riders used most, and put more docked bikes at these stations.

+#### Next steps to take:
+- Develop a deeper research on why and why not casual riders would buy Cyclistic annual memberships
+- Generate a comprehensive analysis on how to use digital media to influence casual riders to become members

+#### Additional data I could use to expand my findings:
+- Cyclistic's historical bike fare data
+- data from other peer competitors in the Chicago area; data should includes information such as their bike fares charged to members versus non-members and the amount of members purchased their annual memberships.